Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ## Default Recoverability

-The default Recoverability Policy is implemented in `DefaultRecoverabilityPolicy` and publicly exposed for use cases when the default recoverability behavior needs to be reused as part of a custom recoverability policy.
+The default Recoverability Policy is implemented in `DefaultRecoverabilityPolicy` class.
+It is publicly exposed in case the default recoverability behavior needs to be reused as part of a custom recoverability policy.
 The default policy takes into account the settings provided for Immediate Retries, Delayed Retries and the configured error queue.

-The default policy works like the following:
+The default policy works in the following way:

  1. If an unrecoverable exception is raised, then the `MoveToError` action is returned immediately with the default error queue.
  1. If the `ImmediateProcessingFailures` value is less or equal to the configured `MaxNumberOfRetries` for Immediate Retries, then the `ImmediateRetry` action is returned.